 Online payment processing has become the most important thing for any organization, with philanthropists using it the most.
 As a nonprofit, if you want to collect online donations from your donors, selecting a payment processor that enables you to do so securely and affordably is essential.

 While there are many general payment processors in the market, some dedicated payment processors work exclusively with nonprofits.
 So, to help you navigate the market of nonprofit payment processors and choose the right payment solution, we have compiled a nonprofit payment processing guide that covers everything in detail.

 - Important Nonprofit Payment Processing Terms

 - Why Do Nonprofits Need a Payment Processor?

-- What are Different Types of Donation Methods Required for Payment Processing?
+- What are the Different Types of Donation Methods Required for Payment Processing?

 - Difference Between ACH Payments and Credit Card Payments